-Immediately following 9/11, we purchased a three day supply of food for our families and put it in large plastic containers, as we were instructed to do in the articles published by FEMA.
+Food basics.
+Immediately following 9/11, we purchased a three-day supply of food for our families and put it in large plastic containers, as we were instructed to do in the articles published by the Federal Emergency Management Agency (FEMA).
 Less than a year later, we discovered that our plastic containers, stored in first floor utility closets, contained tiny little visitors (ants), which were enjoying the food.

-Although we initially thought the advice to be good, we now just buy things we eat normally, making sure that we have enough in the pantry for a three day supply if needed.
+Although we initially thought the food-supply advice to be good, we now buy just what we eat normally, making sure that we have enough in the pantry for a three days' supply if needed.
 We prepare and consume the food, replacing it during our normal shopping trips.

-If you choose to keep your "emergency supply" separate from your pantry items, be sure to note when the food is approaching the expiration dates.
-At that time, eat or donate the food to area food banks and then immediately replace the food in the emergency supply.
+If you choose to keep your "emergency supply" separate from your pantry items, be sure to note when the food is approaching expiration dates.
+At that time, eat or donate the food to area food banks, and then immediately replace the food in the emergency supply.